Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 Frederik’s Church

 Also called the Marble Church.
-The inside is round large and breath-taking.
+The inside is round large and breathtaking.

 Amalienborg